awesome-panel/awesome-panel/src/pages/issues.md

 See GitHub issues

-- Change search functionality at [https://panel.pyviz.org/](https://panel.pyviz.org/) to return Panel specific results.
-[Issue 832](https://github.com/holoviz/panel/issues/832)
 - Please add more structure, search, navigation and content to Panel Documentation.
 [Issue 833](https://github.com/holoviz/panel/issues/833)
 - Please add the wonderfull help text to the docstrings to get context help in editor.
 [Issue 837](https://github.com/holoviz/panel/issues/837)
-- Make Panel help text readable on Windows in Command Prompt and Git bash.
-[Issue 836](https://github.com/holoviz/panel/issues/836)

 ### Solved

 - Create Discuss Forum to foster community discussions and knowledge sharing on Panel.
 [Issue 831](https://github.com/holoviz/panel/issues/831)
+- Make Panel help text readable on Windows in Command Prompt and Git bash.
+[Issue 836](https://github.com/holoviz/panel/issues/836)
+- Change search functionality at [https://panel.pyviz.org/](https://panel.pyviz.org/) to return Panel specific results.
+[Issue 832](https://github.com/holoviz/panel/issues/832)

 ## Markdown is not well supported

 See

-- Support rendering of indented markdown.
-[Issue 828](https://github.com/holoviz/panel/issues/828).
 - A simple layout with a column and 2 markdown panes displays on top of each other [Issue 835](https://github.com/holoviz/panel/issues/835).
     - If there is a large image in the markdown the page is not rendered correctly.
 The Bokeh layout engine does not get the height and width correctly.
+- Wide Images can overflow.
+Would be nice if `max-width: 100%` was set by default.

+### Solved

+- Support rendering of indented markdown.
+[Issue 828](https://github.com/holoviz/panel/issues/828).
 - No Code syntax highlighting.
 [Issue 391](https://github.com/holoviz/panel/issues/391)
-- Wide Images can overflow.
-Would be nice if `max-width: 100%` was set by default.
 - Cannot get full width widthout lots of empty space at bottom.
 [Issue 848](https://github.com/holoviz/panel/issues/848)

 ## Plotly Plots are not well supported

 - Plotly is not yet responsive in Panel.
 See [Issue 822](https://github.com/holoviz/panel/issues/822)
-- Plotly plots loads a lot slower than HoloViews plots.

 ## Panels, Panes and Widgets are not full width, responsive by default